oracle-livelabs/database/datapump-x-platform-migration/04 - Prepare XTTS V4 SRC TRG/preparation XTTS.md

-# Prepare Source
+# Prepare XTTS on Source and Target

 ## Introduction

-In this lab, you will enable archive logging on source database and create the database directory for Data Pump export.
+In this lab, you will create the target PDB and a few additional objects.

-Estimated Time: 5 minutes
+Estimated Time: 15 minutes

 ### Objectives

-- Enable archive logging on source database
+- Initialize a new target PDB.

 ### Prerequisites